qaillc/Hackthon2023EOY/README.md

 Short Description: Develops a risk-adjusted Stock Portfolio, optimized and fine-tuned by three AI investment agents.

-Code for Custom Gpt Portfolio Creator is below (code for Portfolio Manager is in the Repo):
+Code for Custom Gpt Portfolio Creator is below (code for Portfolio Manager is in this Repo):

 On clicking  "Create Portfolios" complete the following 5 steps: